ferdavid1/TonnetzTopology/README.md

 # TonnetzTopology
-Exploring visualization of chord progressions through topology, networks, set and metric space theory, and music theory
+Exploring visualization of chord progressions through topology, networks, set and metric space theory, and music theory using Python's Turtle, P5, Networkx, Matplotlib

-P5, Networkx, Matplotlib
+Visualizing consonance and dissonance by color intensity, intervals by their color with respect to the root note.

 - Relevant Papers